The novel The Good Soldier Švejk refers to numerous institutions and firms, both public and private. On these pages, they were

 [III.1] Pamatuji se jenom na to, že jsem jednou v kadetce v Praze vám pomáhal na hrazdu jako jeden ze staršího ročníku.
 Tenkrát jsme oba nesměli ven.
 Vy jste se pral s Němci ve třídě?
 Tam byl s vámi také Lukáš.

-Táborské nádraží plays an important role in the plot because Švejk and Oberleutnant Lukáš's journey from Prague to Budějovice to join their regiment was unexpectedly interrupted here.
+plays an important role in the plot because Švejk and Oberleutnant Lukáš's journey from Prague to Budějovice to join their regiment was unexpectedly interrupted here.
 This was after Švejk's many mishaps on the train, culminating in him pulling the emergency brake.
-As he couldn't pay the fine he had to leave the train to explain himself to the station master.
+As he couldn't pay the fine, he had to leave the train to explain himself to the station master.

-A benefactor at the station who were sympathetic to his plight paid the fine and gave him money for the trip onwards, but the money were spent at the station restaurant instead.
-Here Švejk treated a Hungarian reconvalescent with beer (one after the other) and the chance to buy a ticket onwards disappeared progressively with each beer.
+A benefactor at the station who was sympathetic to his plight paid the fine and gave him money for the onward journey, but the money was spent at the station restaurant instead.
+Here Švejk treated a Hungarian convalescent to beer (one after the other), and the chance to buy a ticket onwards disappeared progressively with each beer.

-Švejk was in the end discovered by a patrol and taken to the station's military commander who in the end ordered him to continue on foot.
-This was the beginning of his famous anabasis where he, despite his great enthusiasm, for a long timed struggled to join his regiment.
+Švejk was eventually discovered by a patrol and taken to the station's military commander, who ultimately ordered him to continue on foot.
+This was the beginning of his famous anabasis, where he, despite his great enthusiasm, struggled for a long time to join his regiment.

-Tábor and the railway station is then mentioned several times when Wachtmeister Flanderka interrogates Švejk at Gendarmeriestation Putim.
-The soldier informs that station are easy to photograph because they don't move.
+Tábor and the railway station are then mentioned several times when Wachtmeister Flanderka interrogates Švejk at Gendarmeriestation Putim.
+The soldier notes that stations are easy to photograph because they don't move.

 Background

-Táborské nádraží is the railway station in Tábor, situated appx.
-2 km east of the town centre.
-It is one of the major stops on the line Prague - Budějovice.
+is the railway station in Tábor, situated approximately 2 km east of the town centre.
+It is one of the major stops on the Prague - Budějovice line.

-The railway station was built between 1869 and 1971 and was used by the company Kaiser Franz Josephs-Bahn[1] who operated the line Prague - Vienna.
+The railway station was built between 1869 and 1871 and was used by the company Kaiser Franz Josephs-Bahn[1], which operated the Prague - Vienna line.
 Other important stops on the line were Benešov, Veselí nad Lužnicí, Třeboň and Gmünd.
-The station was also served Budějovice and from 1903 the local train to Bechyně.
-In 1914 the station also served lines going east-west: Jihlava - Domažlice.
-Station manager in 1914 was Vincenc Motyčka so this was the person Švejk would have reported to (if his mishaps were based on any real-life incident).
+The station also served Budějovice, and from 1903, the local train to Bechyně.
+In 1914, the station also served lines running east-west: Jihlava - Domažlice.
+The station manager in 1914 was Vincenc Motyčka, so this was the person Švejk would have reported to (if his mishaps were based on any real-life incident).

 Magyars in Tábor

 It may at first sight appear strange that Švejk would meet a wounded Hungarian soldier in Tábor, far from the Hungarian heartlands.
-Further investigations do however reveal that it was quite likely.
+Further investigation, however, reveals that it was quite likely.
 Tábor had a large hospital, good railway connections, and admitted wounded soldiers from all over the monarchy.
-Lists of wounded and infirm from early 1915 show up several Hungarian names at this hospital.
+Lists of wounded and infirm from early 1915 show several Hungarian names at this hospital.

-Outbreak of war also led to the establishment of temporary hospitals.
-Already in August 1914 Sokol put their building at the disposal for sick-beds and the waiting rooms at the station were used by the Red Cross.
-In january 1915 military hospitals were also established elsewhere in town.
+The outbreak of war also led to the establishment of temporary hospitals.
+Already in August 1914, Sokol put their building at the disposal for sick-beds, and the waiting rooms at the station were used by the Red Cross.
+In January 1915, military hospitals were also established elsewhere in town.
 That there were several of them in Tábor is also mentioned by the author.

 Hašek at the station?

-Jaroslav Hašek didn't write much about Tábor in his short stories so it is unclear if he ever visited before World War I. In February 1915 there is however no doubt that the train that brought him to Budějovice to enrol in Infanterieregiment Nr.
+Jaroslav Hašek didn't write much about Tábor in his short stories, so it is unclear if he ever visited before World War I. In February 1915, however, there is no doubt that the train that brought him to Budějovice to enrol in Infanterieregiment Nr.
 91 must have stopped here.
-The contingent of Landsturm recruits that Hašek belonged to was called up on 15 February 1915 and he enlisted at the regiment two days later.
-Whether this delay was due to a stop-over in Tábor or simply a result of queues during enrolment is anybody's guess.
-In the novel the author mentions two propaganda posters that fit fairly well with mid February 1915, namely those of Trainsoldat Bong and Zugsführer Danko.
+The contingent of Landsturm recruits that Hašek belonged to was called up on 15 February 1915, and he enlisted at the regiment two days later.
+Whether this delay was due to a stopover in Tábor or simply a result of queues during enrolment is anybody's guess.
+In the novel, the author mentions two propaganda posters that fit fairly well with mid-February 1915, namely those of Trainsoldat Bong and Zugsführer Danko.
 There is no doubt that he saw the items, otherwise he wouldn't have been able to describe them so accurately.
-It does however turn out the these propaganda motifs were all from the Kriegskalender for 1919 and some of them even describing events from 1917 so the possibility that Hašek observed them in February 1915 is none.
+It does, however, turn out that these propaganda motifs were all from the Kriegskalender for 1919 and some of them even describe events from 1917, so the possibility that Hašek observed them in February 1915 is none.
 It should also be added that his description of the station restaurant as "third class" doesn't seem to correspond to facts.
-Photos and other information indicates that it was an up-market establishment.
+Photos and other information indicate that it was an upmarket establishment.
 See Táborská nádražní restaurace.

 Quote(s) from the novel